CryptedSnow/api-rest-sb3/README.md

 ## API REST Address

-Go for some API Client tool to perform the API testing, use [POSTMAN](https://www.postman.com/) for example.
+Go for some API Client tool to perform the API testing, you can use [POSTMAN](https://www.postman.com/) for example.

 **GET: localhost:8080/api/character**
 ```